Ronakgadara/C-Programs/README.md

 # C-Programs
 This repository contains C language files those can exectues in terminal.
-These files are console basedprograms.
+These files are console based programs.